Taxation of international executives

 The Employees Tax Instalment (ETI) scheme must be operated on the employee’s wages if the employing company is exercising functions in Guernsey, otherwise the ETI scheme does not apply.

-The employee may be exempt from making Guernsey social security contributions due to a totalisation or similar agreement in the home jurisdiction.
+The employee may be exempt from making Guernsey social security contributions due to a totalization or similar agreement in the home jurisdiction.

-If the assignment is short enough that the employee remains non-resident for Guernsey tax purposes, then he/she will be taxable on Guernsey-sourced income only.
-In the case of employment income, the element deemed to have its source in Guernsey is that which relates to his/her duties performed in Guernsey.
+If the assignment is short enough that the employee remains non-resident for Guernsey tax purposes, then they will be taxable on Guernsey-sourced income only.
+In the case of employment income, the element deemed to have its source in Guernsey is that which relates to their duties performed in Guernsey.